cjcjameson/unix-personal/README.md

   + nah
 - hammerspoon and the shift-it spoon
 - flycut

+- pegasus
+  - with the environment-setup script
+  - and build etc.

 - Antigen?
 - oh-my-zsh?
   - customize?
-- port dot-files from bash to zsh; check them in
+- port dot-files from bash to zsh?
-- nlpcore
-  - and build etc.

 ### Path